cststack/km/README.md

 - context change for the cluster and the namespace (fzf is required for this)
 - run any kubectl commands via km
 - if the [ykman](https://github.com/Yubico/yubikey-manager) is installed and an Yubikey is available on the system the mfa insert is seamless.
 If multiple profiles are available the ykman profile can be configured via MFA_ACCOUNT variable.
-- the session validity can be configured with the SESSION_DURATION variable.
-By default set to 15 minutes (900 seconds).

 ## Examples